christopher5106/christopher5106.github.io/_posts/2015-11-11-tensorflow-google-deeplearning-library.markdown

 Which gives an accuracy of **~0.91**.

-And with the small convolutional network example :
+When it comes to the small convolutional network example :

 {% highlight python %}
 import input_data